 1. How to adjust the height of a reel lawnmower?

-- Step 1: Place your mower on a flat surface such as that of a driveway.
+- Step 1: Place your mower on a flat surface like a driveway.

 - Step 2: A bracket secures the roller assembly to its place.
-The bracket is connected with the help of nuts externally.
+The bracket is externally connected with the help of nuts.

-- Step 3: Loosen the nuts of the bracket from each side and pull them out.
+- Step 3: Loosen the bracket nuts from each side and pull them out.
 Pull the roller pin out from its place in the bracket.

-- Step 4: Insert the roller pin in a higher hole in the bracket.
+- Step 4: Insert the roller pin into a higher bracket hole.
 Place both sides of the roller in a hole at the same level.

 - Step 5: Put the nuts back to secure the bracket.
 Tighten the nuts on each side of the bracket.